 By default, issues in Jira can have one of five priority levels: Lowest, Low, Medium, High, and Highest.
 You set this just by creating or opening an issue and clicking on the Priority dropdown.
 If you don’t select a priority when you create an issue, Jira will set it at Medium, which an admin can change later.

-Jira’s built-in priorities no doubt cover a wide range of scenarios, but you may find that they don’t quite cover yours.
+Jira’s built-in priorities cover a wide range of scenarios, but you may find that they don’t quite cover yours.
 In which case, you may want to create some custom priority fields instead.
-Assuming you have the relevant permissions within Jira, you can create your own priorities using the following steps:
+Assuming you have the relevant permissions in Jira, you can create your own priorities by way of the following steps:

-- Head to Administration > Issues and select ‘Priorities’.
+- Go to Administration > Issues and select Priorities.

 - Select an icon to represent the priority.

-- You can now pick a colour for the priority, either from the colour chart or by entering the appropriate HTML.
+- Choose a color for the priority, either from the color chart or by entering the appropriate HTML.

 - Now select Add, and your priority will be ready to use and available from the Priority dropdown menu.

-To associate priorities with particular projects, add them to a priority scheme and then link that scheme to your project.
+To associate priorities with particular projects, you can add them to a priority scheme and then link that scheme to your project.

 If you do set up your own priorities, be wary of adding too many and/or making them too vague.
-It is generally advisable to reduce unnecessary complexity, as this helps to avoid redundancies in your workflow and ensures that you prioritise work in Jira in a way that is most effective.
+You want to avoid redundancies and unnecessary complexity in your workflow and ensure you prioritize work in Jira in a way that is most effective.

-If something is preventing a task from being completed, it is beneficial to highlight it as soon as possible, so all team members are aware of blockers that may potentially impact their own work or which they may be able to assist with.
+If something is preventing a task from being completed, you want to highlight it ASAP, so that all team members are aware of blockers that may impact their own work, or which they may be able to assist with.

 A simple way to draw attention to blocked issues in Jira is to add a flag, which highlights the issue in yellow in locations such as the backlog and the Jira Kanban board.
 It also replaces the priority icon with a flag icon.

-As well as being a quick, visual way to spot blockers, flagged issues can also be searched for with a simple bit of JQL: Flagged = Impediment.
+As well as being a quick, visual way to spot blockers, flagged issues can also be searched for with a simple bit of Jira Query Language (JQL): Flagged = Impediment.

-The good news is that thanks to the extensibility of Jira, there are many ways of adding extra reporting functionality to your instance.
+However, thanks to the extensibility of Jira, there are many ways of adding extra reporting functionality to your instance.
 Business intelligence solutions like EazyBI, Tableau, and PowerBI allow you to generate every kind of report possible, but are sometimes so expensive and/or complex that they alienate and exclude all but the most technically minded people.
 In the end you’re left with only one or two experts within a company to operate them.

-For many organisations, the ideal solution is one that balances features with accessibility.
-That’s why Old Street Solutions built Custom Charts for Jira, which is a data visualization tool for reporting on Jira dashboards, targeted at all users.
-The interface is designed to be easy to operate, so even novices can quickly bring up informative charts and start customising them.
-With just a few clicks.
-Without prior training and know-how, you can change colors, filters, labels, and chart types exactly how they wish.
-At the same time, Custom Chart for Jira has enough underlying power that more experienced users can further define their charts and tables, using custom JQL or saved filters.
+The ideal solution is one that balances features with accessibility, like Custom Charts for Jira, which is a data visualization tool for reporting on Jira dashboards, targeted at all users.
+The interface is designed to be easy to operate, so even novices can make an informative and customized chart or graph in a few clicks.
+Without prior training and know-how, you can change colors, filters, labels, and chart types, and visualize your data how you wish.
+At the same time, Custom Charts for Jira has enough underlying power that more experienced users can further hone and focus their charts using custom JQL or saved filters.

-With the help of Custom Charts, users and project managers can see, at a glance, everything from the number and severity of outstanding issues to how much time has been spent dealing with blockers.
+With Custom Charts, users and project managers can see, at a glance, everything from the number and severity of outstanding issues to how much time has been spent dealing with blockers.
 You can make bar charts, pie charts, tile charts, funnel charts, and more.
-You also have the ability to quickly drill down from the macro level into the details using a dynamic issue searcher that comes with Custom Charts, the Simple Search gadget (for those who want to avoid using JQL!).
+You also have the ability to quickly drill down into the details using a dynamic issue searcher that comes with Custom Charts, the Simple Search gadget (for those who want to avoid using JQL!).

-Finally, if you’re looking for more advice about how to prioritize work in Jira, you could certainly do worse than checking out the Atlassian Team Playbook.
-This extensive library of self-guided workshops is a valuable resource for any teams that are struggling to find the best working methodologies for their business.
-If you’re a business team looking to create a system for prioritizing Jira issues consistently, you might want to try the Allthethings Prioritization Matrix play, an hour-long workshop designed to help you team visualise the priority of their projects compared to work requested by other teams.
+If you need more advice and guidance on how to prioritize work in Jira, check out the Atlassian Team Playbook.
+This extensive library of self-guided workshops is a valuable resource for any teams struggling to find the best working methodologies for their business.
+If you’re a business team looking to create a system for prioritizing Jira issues consistently, you might want to try the Allthethings Prioritization Matrix.
+This hour-long workshop is designed to help teams visualize the priority of their projects compared to work requested by other teams.

-However you choose to address the challenge of prioritisation, it’s important to understand that any time you spend on it is an investment: what you put in now can potentially save your teams significantly more time and effort later.
-As stated at the start of this post, you should aim for consistency, above all else, but you can greatly enhance the effectiveness of your work methodology by using reporting solutions like Custom Charts for Jira can facilitate this by giving you quick, visual overviews of outstanding issues, team progress, and workloads.
+However you choose to address the challenge of prioritization, it’s important to understand that any time spent on it is an investment: what you put in now can save your teams a significant amount of time and effort later.
+Above all else you should aim for consistency, and reporting solutions like Custom Charts for Jira can facilitate this by giving you quick, visual overviews of outstanding issues, team progress, and workloads.

-Find out more about all the things you can do with Custom Charts for Jira or any other Atlassian add-ons from Old Street Solutions, check them out on the Atlassian Marketplace.
+Find out more about all the things you can do with Custom Charts for Jira, or you can check out other Old Street apps on the Atlassian Marketplace.